awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Arguments
-- `mode`: `type: smdebug.modes enum value` The mode applicable for the step number passed above.
+- `mode (smdebug.modes enum value)` The mode applicable for the step number passed above.
 Defaults to `modes.GLOBAL`
-- `worker`: `type: str` This parameter is only applicable for distributed training.
+- `worker (str)` This parameter is only applicable for distributed training.
 You can retrieve the value of the tensor from a specific worker by passing the worker name.
 You can query all the workers seen by the trial with the `trial.workers()` method.
 You might also be interested in querying the workers which saved a value for the tensor at a specific step, this is possible with the method: `trial.tensor(name).workers(step, mode)`

 ###### Returns
-`Dict[int, numpy.ndarray]` A dictionary with step numbers as keys and numpy arrays representing the value of the tensor as values.
+`Dict[int -> numpy.ndarray]` A dictionary with step numbers as keys and numpy arrays representing the value of the tensor as values.

 #### workers
 Get all the workers for which this tensor was saved at a given step